Lung-bioengineering-regeneration-lab/Lung-bioengineering-regeneration-lab.github.io/sustainability.md

 5. Recycling and repurposing of equipment (including restoration of old scientific equipment)

 Check back soon for our protocols!
 Please be in touch if you want to collaborate on our sustainability work.
-Contact: darcy.wagner@med.lu.se or individual project leaders as seen on the main page.
+Contact: darcy.wagner@mcgill.ca or individual project leaders as seen on the main page.